 Garbanzo beans are an excellent source of fibre, folic acid and manganese and contain iron, magnesium, folic acid, copper and zinc.
 They’re a great source of fibre meaning they can help lower cholesterol and improve blood sugar levels.

-Tomatoes are an excellent source of beta-carotene, vitamin C, carotenes and vitamin K and a good source of vitamin B6, folic acid, pantothenic acid, niacin and fibre.
+Tomatoes are an excellent source of beta-carotene, vitamin C, carotenes and vitamin K and a good source of vitamin B6, folic acid, pantothenic acid, niacin and fiber.
 Beta-carotene has been shown to be extremely protective against breast, colon, lung, skin and prostate cancer.
 It’s also been shown to lower the risk of heart disease and cataracts.
 The lycopene in tomatoes also helps prevent these diseases and others by neutralizing free radicals.

 Thanks to the carrot, onion, cilantro, curry powder, celery, garlic and ginger, along with everything we already talked about, you’ll be getting a range of other important micronutrients, anti-inflammatory benefits and antioxidants.